tbr117/flyway-experiment-1/README.md

 If we have had an error in the SQL - for example like I did when I incluused the PostgreSQL syntax "ALTER TABLE users DROP COLUMN IF EXISTS role;" on my MySQL database.
 That did not go down well...

-After having done something like that, you will have to fix the schema manually before running migraions again.
+After having done something like that, you will have to fix the schema manually before running migrations again.
 Use this command:

 ```bash
 docker compose run --rm flyway repair